-And for the love of everything, go down with the ship.
+For the love of everything, go down with the ship.
 If you are driving a tank and are about to be blown up, just die, seriously.
 Your death and five second respawn time isn’t worth the chance of handing the enemy a free tank when they jump in and repair it.
-I’ve seen it happen numerous times and I myself have commandeered many enemies abandoned enemy tanks.
+I’ve seen it happen numerous times and I myself have commandeered many abandoned enemy tanks.
 Don’t do it, your team will hate you, and so will I.

-THE PLANE GAME
+Battlefield V Guide lesson 3: THE PLANE GAME

-Without 3D spotting, pilots are effectively blind to ground targets, Without help, any strafing or bombing run is an educated guess at best or a random one at worst.
+Without 3D spotting, pilots are effectively blind to ground targets.
+Without help, any strafing or bombing run is an educated guess at best or a random one at worst.
 Planes, and especially bombers can devastate ground forces, they just need a bit of assistance.
 You can help without really going out of your way to do so.
 The easiest way is to simply mark areas for pilots in your squad to bomb.
 It’s more helpful if you are communicating via mic, but some pilots will get the idea just by seeing the mark.

 Secondly as a recon, if you have the spotting scope, use it.
 You should be anyway as its one of the most powerful tools in the game.
 If you are only sitting at the edge of the map sniping the entire game, your team already hates you.
 And so do I.

-In any case, pilots can see those marked with the scope and allows them to strike precisely.
+In any case, pilots can see those marked with the scope and this allows them to strike precisely.
 Furthermore, if you have a bomber in your squad, consider joining them as a gunner.
 Bombers cannot evade fighters at all.
 They are reliant on tail gunners and allied fighters to stay alive.
-And if you are piloting a fighter, your number one priority is to keep other fighters off the bombers.
+If you are piloting a fighter, your number one priority is to keep other fighters off the bombers.
 Everything else is secondary.
 The “go down with the ship rule” does not apply to aircraft.
 Enemies aren’t going to be able to hijack your burning pile of wreckage so feel free to bail.

 However, under no circumstances should you use a plane as a taxi, where you spawn in one, fly over a point and just bail out with no intention of actually using the plane.
 Forget the hate, if you do this, throw out your game systems and find a new hobby.

-SLOW THE EFF DOWN
+Battlefield V Guide lesson 4: SLOW THE EFF DOWN

 Take cover, sprint between cover, check corners and stay aware.
 The time to kill in this game is pretty low.
 If you get caught mid-sprint or in the open, you are dead and in the respawn screen.
 You will get more kills by taking your time than sprinting to your own death with every life, getting a random kill here or there.
 Keep an eye on your minimap for nearby enemies and always look for opportunities.